Riverstallions-99/sparta-training-notes-repo/8 Containerisation/Docker.md

 - `docker build . -t riverstallions/<image-name>`
 -

+outside:inside
+so 80:3000 allows you to go to localhost:80 (or just localhost as :80 is the default) and it will map to the app port 3000 inside the container

-`docker run --name my-app-container5 -d -p 3000:3000 docker-app-image:latest bash -c "cd /root/app && pm2 start app.js && tail -f /dev/null"` to deploy my app image to the container, and run the app and keep the container running
+`docker run --name my-app-container -d -p 80:3000 docker-app-image:latest bash -c "cd /root/app && pm2 start app.js && tail -f /dev/null"` to deploy my app image to the container, and run the app and keep the container running

 Flags: